New Bridge Landing

-New Bridge was a prosperous mill hamlet, centered upon a bridge strategically placed at the narrows of the Hackensack River.
-In the American Revolution, New Bridge Landing was the site of a strategic bridge crossing the Hackensack River, where General George Washington led his troops in retreat from British forces November 20, 1776.
+New Bridge was a prosperous mill hamlet, centered upon a bridge strategically placed at the narrows of the Hackensack River in Bergen County, New Jersey.
+In the American Revolution, New Bridge Landing was the site of a bridge crossing by General George Washington leading his troops in retreat November 20, 1776, from British forces that had captured New York City and threatened to entrap the Continental Army at Bergen Neck.
 Eleven engagements took place here throughout the war.
-The current Draw Bridge at New Bridge was installed in 1889 and added to the National Register of Historic Places on July 5, 1989.
-The area is now a New Jersey historic site in portions of New Milford, River Edge, Hackensack and Teaneck in Bergen County, New Jersey.
+The current Draw Bridge at New Bridge was installed in 1889, and added to the National Register of Historic Places on July 5, 1989.
+The area is now a New Jersey historic site, covering portions of New Milford, River Edge, Hackensack and Teaneck.